C'mon. Do you *really* make everything by hand in a garage?

 A: Yes.
 Leather darkens naturally with age and use, but you can speed up the process by lightly conditioning it a few times with oil.
 Follow the directions on the Leather Care page or: using our Leather Care Dressing, neatsfoot oil, mineral oil or even olive oil, rub on a light layer, rub it in, let it sit overnight, then buff it dry the next day with a clean rag.
 You can do this as many times as you want, and it will darken it up a little bit each time.

-A: Check out this awesome infographic here for guidance:
+A: Check out this awesome infographic for guidance.

 A: Padding on grips is a matter of personal preference, we've seen articles for and against it.
 Many other commercially-available grips use a silicone like material to make them padded and squishy, but as a small workshop, we specialize just in leather production and don't have the machinery to make rubber or silicone grips.

-For padded Walnut Studiolo grips, we recommend using our Braided Bar Wraps, which are already more padded by overlapping layers of leather.
-However, you can pad the Braided Bar Wraps even more by wrapping them around a layer of foam tape or other commercially-available padding.
+For for the most padding with our leather handlebar wraps, we recommend using our Bullwhip Bar Wraps, which are already more padded by overlapping layers of leather.
+However, you can pad the Bullwhip Bar Wraps even more by wrapping them around a layer of foam tape or other commercially-available padding.

 Our sew-on bar wraps and sew-on city grips and bare knuckle grips are designed to fit the bar perfectly with nothing underneath.

 A: Yes, they can.
-Both the city grips and sew-on bar wraps can easily be cut down to any length you need with an exacto blade or scissors.
+Any of our wraps can easily be cut down to any length you need with an exacto blade or scissors.
 You can do it yourself, and DIY your own edge dye by running a Sharpie along the cut edge.
 When cutting, we recommend cutting from both ends, so as to avoid cutting through the middle of stitch hole.

 A: Nothing is theft-proof these days.
 But, we've had customers take these actions to try to prevent/deter theft of our bike-mounted products: